From Jimmy Carter to AOC, Democrats to highlight party's past and future | Politics

 In an effort to draw attention away from Biden, Trump will deliver a speech in Arizona, a hotly contested battleground state that can swing to either party and play a decisive role in the election.
 Hours before his planned speech, the president said a massive shift to mail-in voting could cause so many problems officials might have to re-do the vote, a far-fetched possibility given that a national U.S. election "re-do" has never occurred and Trump lacks the authority to order one.

-Trump on Tuesday slammed the former first lady's remarks and reiterated his attacks on the previous administration of former President Barack Obama and Biden, Obama's vice president.
-"Somebody please explain to @MichelleObama that Donald J. Trump would not be here, in the beautiful White House, if it weren't for the job done by your husband, Barack Obama.
-Biden was merely an afterthought," he wrote on Twitter.

-Trump also blasted the Obama administration's handling of the 2009 H1N1 swine flu outbreak even as his own administration grapples with COVID-19.
-About 12,000 people died from H1N1, U.S. statistics show, compared to more than 170,000 U.S. deaths from the coronavirus pandemic still underway, according to a Reuters tally.
-Joe Biden will deliver his acceptance speech on Thursday night.
-His vice presidential pick, Senator Kamala Harris, will headline Wednesday night's program along with Obama.
+Trump on Tuesday blasted former President Obama's handling of the 2009 H1N1 swine flu outbreak even as Trump's own administration grapples with COVID-19.
+About 12,000 people died from H1N1, U.S. statistics show, compared to more than 170,000 U.S. deaths from the coronavirus pandemic to date, according to a Reuters tally.
+Roughly 18.7 million people watched the first night of the Democratic National Convention, according to early Nielsen Media Research provided by Fox News, a drop from the 26 million people who watched the first night of the party's 2016 convention.

 The Republican National Convention, also largely virtual, takes place next week.
 Trump will give his acceptance speech at the White House, despite criticism he is politicizing the presidential residence.